 A bike costs just 3% of the price of a car.
 And swapping your car for a bike means you'll also save the ongoing costs of road tax, expensive repairs, insurance and parking charges.
 Plus, cycling is a fantastic way to keep fit.

-Across our campuses we have a number of cycle storage areas (many of which are monitored by CCTV), as well as changing rooms and lockers for students, staff and visitors to use.
+Across our campuses we have a number of cycle storage areas (many of which are monitored by CCTV), as well as changing rooms and lockers for students, staff and visitors to use – check our map to find these.
 Plus there is a dedicated University Cycle Route which offers a less congested route between the city centre and IM Marsh – the route takes approximately 25 minutes.

 To find out what facilities are at what site, take a look at the Green Travel Plan.